Assassination of Antonio Halili: Background

 The victim of the assassination, Antonio Halili was the mayor of Tanauan, a city in the northeast of Batangas province.
 In 2016, he garnered wide public attention for his "Walk of Shame" campaign which involved publicly parading drug suspects, who were made to wear cardboard signs that read "I'm a pusher, don't emulate me."
 The act raised concerns from human rights officials.
 Halili publicly supported President Rodrigo Duterte's national campaign against illegal drugs, but believed that drug kingpins should be the main target of the police operations.

 Allegedly, Halili himself was involved in the illegal drug trade according to police.
 The politician strongly denied the claim, and said that he would resign and have himself publicly paraded as a drug suspect if the police were able to come up with evidence to support the allegation.
 The Mayor was stripped of supervisory powers over the local police in October 2017 due to the proliferation of illegal drugs in his city.

 Assassination

-The assassination of Tanauan Mayor Antonio Halili took place on July 2, 2018 at the Tanauan City Hall.
-Halili was attending a flag raising ceremony together with around 300 government employees and newly elected barangay officials before he was killed.
-Then-Tanauan Vice Mayor Jhoanna Villamor, who was pregnant at that time, was standing beside Halili at that time.

-The killing took place during the singing of the national anthem.
-A single gunshot was heard disrupting the flag raising ceremony.
-The incident was inadvertently recorded on the video in different angles.
-The bullet pierced into Halili's left chest.

-Halili was rushed to the CP Reyes Hospital, but was declared dead at 8:45 a.m., less than an hour after he was shot.
+On July 2, 2018, Antonio Halili was attending a flag ceremony together with vice mayor Jhoanna Villamor and around 300 local government employees as well as the newly elected barangay officials of the city.
+The ceremony was filmed in various angles by the attendees.
+During the singing of the national anthem, near the end of the song, a single shot, initially reported by various news outlets as coming from a sniper, was fired and heard across the scene, as panic quickly ensued.
+Halili was seen to be able to run for a few moments before collapsing on the ground.
+Several warning shots were fired after by city hall security as Halili's detail quickly transported the mayor to a van.
+He was rushed to a nearby hospital, where he was pronounced dead at 8:45 A.M.
+(PhST), less than an hour after the shooting.
+Halili was shot through his left chest.